-I planned this marathon for quite some time, except event of this size requires a lot of logistics, vacation time and preparation.
-Last year, I had the idea of riding it since I will travel to see my relatives in Bulgaria anyway.
-This year, it was extremely important for me to finish a 1200 km Brevet!
-This will give me the right to sign up for Paris-Brest-Paris with the first wave.
-Even if I am unable to finish it, I have a second chance in North Carolina this October.
+I planned this marathon for quite some time.
+Event of this size requires a lot of logistics, vacation time and preparation.
+I had the idea of riding it since I will travel to see my relatives in Bulgaria anyway.
+It was extremely important for me to finish a 1200 km brevet in order to sign up for Paris-Brest-Paris with the first wave.
+Even if I am unable to finish it, I have a second chance in North Carolina in October.

-After flying on the second floor of the largest passenger plane- Airbus A380, and short wait for connect flight in Frankfurt, I arrived on Bulgarian soil (Through Romania).
+After flying on the second floor of the largest passenger plane- Airbus A380, then short wait for connect flight in Frankfurt, I arrived on Bulgarian soil (Through Romania).
 It was a long awaited moment to see my father, sister and nephew at the airport.
-If they only knew how big the suitcase with my is 🙂
+If they only knew how big my bike suitcase is 🙂

 The very same night I was in my hometown of Popovo, just two days before the start of the marathon.
-I immediately assembled my bicycle , and my nephew was quite enthusiastic about seeing everything unfold.
+I immediately assembled the bicycle and my nephew was quite enthusiastic about seeing everything unfold.
 It turned out that one of the two bolts on the seat post was stuck ( hopefully no incidents during the marathon).
-My father had also secured a rental car.
+Additionally, my father had secured a rental car.
 It was much needed due to my busy schedule.
-After a short dinner ,I slept in Popovo and then drove to Sliven early the next morning !
+After short dinner ,I slept and then drove in the morning to Sliven !

-We met with Dave Thompson there , who also arrived from United States and Shiuchi Tanaka from Japan.
-While drinking beer together by the pool, some Bulgarian participants appeared.
-They were interested what this special device with syringe was, attached to the bike of the Japanese rider.
+I met with Dave Thompson there who was also flying from USA.
+Shiuchi Tanaka from Japan was another participant who I met with upon arrival.
+Bulgarian participants appeared while we were enjoying a class of beer by the pool.
+They were all interested in this special device with syringe attached to the bike of the Japanese rider.

-It turned out to be a syringe connected to a hose.
-The hose runs to the back of the frame.
-It is full of hot pepper liquid and it is against mean dogs 🙂 Shiuchi actually told me that he had bad memories of dogs four years ago. . .
+The hose runs to the back of the frame and is full of hot pepper liquid against mean dogs 🙂 Shiuchi actually told me that he had bad memories of dogs four years ago. . .
 I was not prepared at all, nor was Dave Thompson.
 He had forgotten his favorite dog whistle!
 I will rely on stones and my water bottle!

-After almost seven hours of sleep and some final preparations, we were ready for this great adventure.
-We took few more pictures at the start and left around 6:07 am.
+After seven hours of sleep and some final preparations, we were ready for the great adventure.

 Day First – Sliven – Varna – Isperih – Popovo: 445 km

-Our speed was not quite reasonable for the start of a four day marathon, and we were averaging 20 to 25 mph.
-At least we were helping one another with the wind.
-To be honest , we were not pacing well and the benefit was little.
-Instead of changing every few miles, we were trading pulls every 30 to 45 minutes, plus ,we were not even close to each other !
+Our speed was not quite reasonable for the start of a four day marathon as we were averaging 20 to 25 mph.
+At least we were helping one another against the wind.
+To be honest , we were not pacing well and the benefit was very little.
+Instead of changing every few miles, we were trading pulls every 30 to 45 minutes and we were not even close to each other !

 The pavement in this area was actually pretty bad, the road narrow, and descending was dangerous. . .
 Luckily, it was daytime !

-The tempo was still faster than I wanted, or should I say unreasonably fast.
-At the same time, I had back pain, especially when I breathe.
+The tempo was still faster than I wanted.
+At the same time, I developed back pain, especially when I breathe.
 Some stomach problems also occurred.
 I was not even paying attention to the extreme heat at this time.
 We had to stop several times and slow down the pace.

 Further down, we arrived in Beloslav and waited for the Ferry.
 There, we met with Shiuchi Tanaka and Plamen Andonov from Varna.
 We even had time to take pictures and I plugged all electronic devices before arriving on the other side.
 Rumen turned out to be in front of us since he caught the previous Ferry.

 As soon as we arrived on the opposite bank, we were in Varna.
 Here was the moment when I fell on some railroad tracks.
-They had cobbles in-between for better traction:) Fortunately, the wounds were minor , and I lost some knee and elbow skin!
-At slower pace along the Sea garden, we arrived at the first control – Villa Maria.
+They had cobbles in-between for better traction:) Fortunately, the wounds were minor , the only loss was some knee and elbow skin!
+At lower pace along the Sea garden, we arrived at the first control – Villa Maria.
 The food was exceptional and we had plenty to choose from.
-We were joined by Dave Thompson right before we left.
+We were joined by Dave Thompson right before departure.
 He was pedaling very well so far.

-We were greeted also by Nedko, who welcomed us and wished us well.
+Nedko was there to meet us and to wish us well.
 Thank you for the support and photos you have taken!

 After Varna , we were heading towards Shumen.
 My aunt used to live here.
 This town is rich in history and was first mentioned in 1153 by the Arab Traveler Idrisi.
 Some of the most notable sites are – Madara Rider , Shumen Fortress, Monument to 1300 years of Bulgaria .

-My issues turned out to be far more serious, and I told Dimitar to go on alone because I only slowed him down.
-I decided to change my tight Jersey to release the pressure, and untied the heavy bag I had on my waist.
+My issues turned out to be far more serious and I told Dimitar to go on alone because I was slowing him down.
+I decided to change my tight Jersey to release the pressure and untied the heavy bag I had on my waist.
 Almost immediately, I felt a little better.
 I am actually used to riding alone.
-Now the pressure is less, and this is very important at these long distance marathons.
+Now the pressure is less, very important at these long distance events.

-At dusk I was at rest stop near Shumen where the next control was.
+At dusk, I was at rest stop near Shumen where the next control was.
 Instead of the Shell gas station, I stopped at nearby store, bought some juice and went on.
 It turned out that there was a huge gypsy wedding.
-There was easily 200 gypsies , singing and dancing on the streets!
-The shopkeeper was visibly stunned and told the guards that she did not dare to go outside!
+There were easily 200 gypsies, singing and dancing on the streets!

-While I was descending , I saw a couple of cyclists at the Shell gas station and decided to stop after I heard them whistling.
+While descending , I noticed a couple of cyclists at the Shell gas station and decided to stop after I heard them whistling.
 They had thought I’d forgotten to stop at the control, but I actually had a receipt and a photo from the store.
 It was an info control after all.
-There official Sasho and Dimitar Lulov were there.
-Dimitar met his old acquaintance there and decided to talk.
+There, the official Sasho and Dimitar Lulov were waiting.
+Dimitar met some old acquaintance there and were chatting along.
 I went ahead.

 After several short ascents through Belokopitovo, Hitrino and Venetz, I arrived in Isperih around 1:30 in the morning.

-We were warmly welcomed there by Zoe, and it turned out we knew each other for maybe 17 years.
+We were warmly welcomed by Zoe upon arrival.
+It turned out we knew each other for maybe 17 years.
 Sasho was also there.
-It was the first sleep control that I planned on skipping since I wasn’t tired.
+It was the first sleep control, but I planned on skipping it since I wasn’t tired yet.
 We did not even rode 400 km yet .
 Luckily, Dave and Shiuchi also appeared and I was able to translate for them before I left!
-I ate there , closed my eyes for 20 minutes and advanced in the direction of my hometown Popovo!
+I ate, closed my eyes for 20 minutes and advanced in the direction of my hometown Popovo!

-The pavement in the villages around Isperih was not very good for night-time riding, so I used my strong 600 lumens headlight and pedaled at a slower speed.
-It turned out that the drivers in this part of Bulgaria hated to ride on low beams.
-I had to use long beams as well , with hopes that they will also change to low.
+The pavement in the villages around Isperih was not very good for night-time riding.
+I used my strong 600 lumens headlight and pedaled at a slower speed.
+It turned out that the drivers in this part of Bulgaria hated to drive on low beams.
+I had to use long beams as well with hopes that they will also change to low.

-Unfortunately, I must have bumped into a complete jerk.
-He decided to drive 2 yards behind me, on blinkers , and he did not pass me for about two minutes.
-I was ready for everything, and rode steady ahead.
-Luckily, he passed by me and went ahead.
+Unfortunately, I must have bumped into complete jerk.
+He decided to drive 2 yards behind me, on blinkers , and did not pass me for about two minutes.
+I was ready for everything and rode steadily ahead.
+Luckily, he passed by me and went on his way.

 Suddenly, It started to rain.
 The eyes were closing and I decided to listen to my body.
 Immediately, I went down in a comfortable ditch for a quarter hour nap.
-I approached Razgrad.
+I was approaching Razgrad.

 Day Two: Popovo – Turnovo – Elena – Sliven: 194 km

 After quick shower and good dinner, my head hit the pillow and I fell asleep immediately!
-I woke up after two hours, around 7:00 am.
-I found myself drinking coffee with my sister, and then I set off at 7:30 am.
+I woke up after two hours around 7:00 am.
+I found myself drinking coffee with my sister and then took off at 7:30 am.

-The second day began with a brutal wind, just like the previous night, but this time stronger at around 30 mph.
+The second day began with brutal wind, just like the previous night, but this time even stronger.
 Besides, the pavement after Popovo was not that great either.

 I passed along the Kovachevsko kale – a Roman fortress from IV century.

 After short ascent on the main road with serious traffic after Dolna Oryahovitsa, I arrived in Arbanassi.
 It was our next control where my cousin Peter was awaiting.
 He lives there and pleasantly surprised me.
-Together with Sasho they shot few video clips of me upon arrival and departure !
+Together with Sasho they shot few video clips of me.

-It was time for a hearty meal – There was some climbing ahead after Kamenari, near Sliven, where the next sleep control is.
+It was time for a hearty meal – There was climbing ahead after Kamenari, near Sliven and where the next sleep control was located.
 The waiter was trying to make a step back after every 2 things I ordered, but after few jokes he realized that I would order and eat a lot!
 Thanks to my cousin for the nice welcoming!

-After lunch, it was time to go south, once again towards Sliven and the next night control!
+After lunch, it was time to push south and back towards Sliven, my next night control!

 The following picture is from Veliko Tarnovo – the Capital of the Second Bulgarian Empire.
 The town is attracting many tourists with its unique architecture.
 The old part of the city is situated on the three hills Tsarevets, Trapezitsa, and Sveta Gora